For those who missed the earlier parts here are the links.

 In hindsight, rather than having multiple separate teams working on crucial projects organizations should build a self-contained team, working on a collective mission.
 This would have greatly reduced many of the above-mentioned problems.

 In manufacturing Toyota applied lean thinking and used small general-purpose machines as against large specialized machines to produce a variety of parts in small batches.
-Though the manufacturing has effectively utilized small batches most of product development happens only similar to large batches.
+Though the manufacturing has effectively utilized small batches most of product development happens only like large batches.
 Lean Startup advocates doing just enough work as quickly as possible to know that what we are building is what Customer wants.
 This is very different from the small batches advocated by Scrum and Kanban which just focuses on the software delivery alone.

 In manufacturing using Pull techniques factories produce only when there is a demand.
 For lean startups the focus is to build things only when the Customer wants them and doing things as minimally as possible.
 It recommends approaches like AB testing to serve two variants to quickly figure out features Customer’s preferences and build upon it.
 While the pull approach advocated by Kanban just focuses around allocating resources when they become available by controlling the amount of work, there is never a mandated end customer focus to identify whether what we want to build is what the Customer wants.
 The Pull model should be extended to verify that what we are building is what the customer wants to prevent waste.